 The Itinerary

-• Explored the Science Museum
+- Explored the Science Museum

-Cost: Free for general entry, £9 for the Wonder Lab.
+Cost: Free for general entry, £9 for the Wonder Lab. - Walked around Hyde Park

 Hyde Park is huge, so if there are specific things you want to see/do there, plan accordingly!
-We felt fulfilled by everything we had seen and done in London that week, so we just leisurely walked through the park and reflected on our week.
+We felt fulfilled by everything we had seen and done in London that week, so we just leisurely walked through the park and reflected on our week. - Played at the Hyde Park Playground

 This was a smaller and very busy playground, but still a great place to stop.
-My kids loved climbing on the ropes and stepping on the tiles that played music.
+My kids loved climbing on the ropes and stepping on the tiles that played music. - Walked around Chelsea/Belgravia

 We walked around on the way to the bus stop and enjoyed seeing lots of interesting architecture, cute houses, unique churches, etc.